tombensve/tombensve.github.io/_posts/2017-02-10-Using_vertx3-eventbus-client__and_other_JS_code__from_Typescript..md

 I decided that rather than playing with dummy code to learn I'll redo a web app I already have, done in Vaadin.
 That gives me a very clear specification what to do.
 Vaading of course requires a JEE webcontainer since it uses servlets.
 With the years, I'm liking JEE less and less.
 It is starting to feel like an neccesarry evil that can't be avoided.
 I really did not want to use a JEE webcontainer to serve REST calls, I wanted something smaller, less heavy.

 Fortunately I stumbled upon something __wonderful__: [Vertx 3](http://vertx.io/)\!
-Really cool!
+Really cool\!
 Really simple to use!
 So far, just works!
 The many horrors I've experienced with the Eclipse IDE tend to make me turn around and run when I see the word "Eclipse" anywhere, but Vertx is an Eclipse project and I must say that I have the highest respect for the people behind it!

 Having Vertx on the server side made me decide to use the Vertx EventBus for communication between client and server by sending messages both ways.
 There is an Vertx3-eventbus-client.js available from the Vertx team to make it usable from Javascript both in node.js and in browsers.